-In 500 A.D bu/mu 武 word meant soldier or when used with other words indicated an Army (which were not only used to prevent wars but start them).
+In 500 A.D the word bu/mu 武 meant soldier or when used with other words indicated an Army (which were not only used to prevent wars but start them).
 In 2017 the meaning can be different, but it's essential to clarify this idea when speaking about the word.
 To throw away its actual root is detrimental to the practice of Bujutsu or Budo.

 Yes, it can indeed mean stopping a war or preventing conflict but the origin of the word and the use of warriors is not necessarily peaceful.
 Your ideas now might be of peace, and that's great.
 An eleventh-century bushi, however, didn't have that idea, but they werent all bloodthirsty mindless killing machines either.
 They were men-at-arms and were in the business of going into conflict for personal and professional reasons.

 You were called a musha or bushi because you went to fight.

 In earlier parlance, you have the idea of moving with weapons now in the modern language you have the connotation of stopping conflicts and war.

 Although the goals of bugeisha were initially that of fighting since the early seventeenth century in Japan, the samurai class were not involved in any more large scale conflicts, and the goals of training changed.